Haroon96/Azaan-Dashboard/README.md

-# Ramadan-Calendar
+# Islamic-Calendar
-Access the [calendar](https://haroon96.github.io/Ramadan-Calendar) and give it location permissions.
+Access the [calendar](https://haroon96.github.io/Islamic-Calendar) and give it location permissions.

 ## Vite Instructions
 This template should help get you started developing with Vue 3 in Vite.